 HRSA Electronic Handbooks (EHBs) - Applicants may need assistance when submitting Phase 2 information, and successful applicants/awardees may need assistance when working online to submit information and reports electronically through the HRSA EHBs.
-For assistance with submitting information in the HRSA EHBs, contact the HRSA Contact Center, Monday-Friday, 8:00 a.m. to 8:00 p.m.
-ET:
+For assistance with submitting information in the HRSA EHBs, contact the HRSA Contact Center, Monday-Friday, 7:00 a.m. to 8:00 p.m.
+ET (except for federal holidays)

-HRSA Contact Center

-Telephone: (877) 464-4772

-TTY: (877) 897-9910
+HRSA Contact Center Telephone: (877) 464-4772 TTY: (877) 897-9910